mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 Wallet
 ^^^^^^

-octez-client supports Sapling keys and can send shielded transactions to smart contracts.
+mavkit-client supports Sapling keys and can send shielded transactions to smart contracts.

 The client supports two ways to generate a new Sapling spending key.